-

 Pro Bowlers: Frank Gore, Joe Staley, Mike Iupati, NaVorro Bowman, Justin Smith, Aldon Smith, Patrick Willis, Donte Whitner, Dashon Goldson

-All Pros: Mike Iupati, NaVorro Bowman, Aldon Smith, Patrick Willis, Dashon Goldson, Andy Lee53.
-1970 Baltimore Colts
+All Pros: Mike Iupati, NaVorro Bowman, Aldon Smith, Patrick Willis, Dashon Goldson, Andy Lee

 Record 11-2-1 (14-2-1 Postseason)